The Stories Physicians Near Independencia Were Afraid to Tell

 Dr. Scott J. Kolbaba, MD is an internist at Northwestern Medicine.
 Mayo Clinic trained, he spent three years interviewing 200+ physicians about their most extraordinary experiences.

 These physician stories resonate in every corner of Independencia.
-The themes of healing, hope, and the unexplained connect to communities throughout the area.
+Choose a neighborhood to explore how the themes of healing, hope, and the unexplained connect to your community.

 Explore Nearby Cities in Santiago Metropolitan